Encharted Cook

 • Heavy Cream - You need heavy cream twice.
 Once to make the ganache and a second time where you whip it, so you can lighten the ganache into a velvety mousse.

 • Dark Rum - Dark Rum adds an extra flavor element to chocolate desserts and is delicious.
 This is Julia Child's special twist to make chocolate mousse.
+If you don't have dark rum on hand, you can omit it without affecting the texture of the mousse.
+You can also substitute ½ teaspoon of rum extract for a subtle rum flavor.

 • Vanilla Extract - Vanilla makes everything sweet taste even better!
 It's the perfect backdrop for chocolate and many other flavors.